PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 Across these datasets, Overtone shows the same two recurring advantages.

-First, the flexible models provide a strong and practical **compute–accuracy trade-off** at inference time, allowing one model to cover multiple deployment regimes.
+First, the flexible models provide a strong and practical compute–accuracy trade-off at inference time, allowing one model to cover multiple deployment regimes.

-Second, cyclic schedules consistently yield **cleaner and more stable rollouts** than fixed-patch baselines, with lower long-horizon error and substantially reduced patch artifacts.
+Second, cyclic schedules consistently yield cleaner and more stable rollouts than fixed-patch baselines, with lower long-horizon error and substantially reduced patch artifacts.

 We also show that the method is **architecture-agnostic**.
-Overtone works not only with vanilla and axial ViTs, but can also be integrated into newer hybrid architectures such as **CViT**, where it again improves performance while preserving inference-time flexibility.
+Overtone works not only with vanilla and axial ViTs, but can also be integrated into newer hybrid architectures such as CViT, where it again improves performance while preserving inference-time flexibility.

 ---